Investing in a top of the line rangefinder for bow hunting is a good decision if you are an avid bow hunter who participates in bow hunting games.

 If you are a beginner in the game of bow hunting, finding one of the best rangefinders for bow hunting is a must.
-One ideal rangefinder that you can use to help you in your shooting is the Leica 40535 Rangemaster CRF 1000-R 8×24 Laser Rangefinder.
+One ideal rangefinder that you can use to help you in your shooting or for archery is the Leica 40535 Rangemaster CRF 1000-R 8×24 Laser Rangefinder.
 This rangefinder can measure both liner and horizontal distance and it can be yours for less than $500 (click here for the price).

 The Leica 40535 Rangemaster CRF 1000-R 8×24 Laser Rangefinder has 7×24-mm optics.
 It also features integrated diopter compensation.
 With its clear optics and laser range finding abilities, this rangefinder can also you do precise targeting.
 The information from this rangefinder is shows on its clear LED screen that can be adjusted for brightness.
 Users who own this rangefinder praises it for its ability to display both angular distance and compensated distance.